radiac/docker0s/README.rst

     A base manifest:

     * uses the same syntax
-    * must define an app with the same name as the one extending it - see "App naming" below
     * can define multiple apps
     * must not define a host

+    This value can be one of two patterns:

+    * ``path/to/manifest.yml`` or ``path/to/manifest.py`` - this app will extend using
+      the app defined with the same name - see "App naming" below
+    * ``path/to/manifest.yml::AppName`` or ``path/to/manifest.py::AppName`` - this app
+      will extend using the app defined with the name ``AppName``.

-    Default: ``app://docker0s.py``, then ``app://docker0s.yml``
+    Default: ``None``

   ``compose``
     Path to the app's docker compose file.

     Default: ``app://docker-compose.yml``

+  ``assets``:
+    Path or list of paths to assets which should be uploaded into an ``assets`` dir next to the docker-compose.
+Must be ``app://`` paths.

   ``env_file``
     Path or list of paths to files containing environment variables for docker-compose.

-    If more than one file is specified, files are loaded in order.
-If a key appears in more than one file, the last value loaded will be used.
+    See "Environment variables" below for details.

   ``env``
     Key-value pairs of environment variables for docker-compose.
-If used with ``env_file``, if a key appears in both the value in this field will be used.
+    See "Environment variables" below for details.

   Example YAML: